namuol/react-seamstress/README.md

 This method might first only seem like sugar for the `<Combobox>` author, but there are other subtle but powerful benefits.

-I publish `<Combobox>` on NPM, using the canonical approach to specify styles.
+Suppose I publish `<Combobox>` on NPM, using the canonical approach to specify styles.

 A few days in, and someone creates a new issue on GitHub: